 To help us serve you, please call us or upload, fax, or mail your policy information in advance of your appointment.

 If you do not have insurance coverage, or if you choose not to use insurance, the cash fee for vasectomy including consultation and after-test is $1000.00 payable by cash, check, or VISA/MC/AMEX at the time of your visit.
 Please call us to discuss.

 We ask for a bankcard authorization when you schedule your appointment.
 We will charge a $50.00 broken appointment fee to your card only if you do not keep your appointment.
-It is completely refundable if you cancel or reschedule with at least 48 hours notice.
+There is no charge if you cancel or reschedule with at least 48 hours notice.
 Insurance does not cover broken appointment fees.

 Once you have obtained all the information you need and have made your decision and scheduled your vasectomy, the rest is easy.